Bryan Couling Memorial Athletic Team of the Year Award

 - Awarded to the Kelowna based team (amateur or professional) who brought the greatest amount of recognition to Kelowna.

-- Selections are based on the nominated team's achievements/contributions for the year 2017.
+- Selections are based on the nominated team's achievements/contributions for the year 2020 or 2021*.

 - Past information (awards and achievements) may be included, but should primarily be regarding the current award year.

 - Finalist selections are based solely on the information in the completed nomination package.

 Nominations for the 47th annual Civic & Community Awards will open in fall 2021.

 *Due to shortened sports seasons, no athletic team winners were selected in 2020.
 Nominations from 2020 and 2021 will be combined and one winner will be chosen as part of the 47th annual Civic & Community Awards (to be held in spring 2022).

 2019 Bryan Couling Athletic Team of the Year Award Recipient